copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 But real-world applications aren't always that simple.
 One use-case is observing a stream of events (a Kotlin `Flow`) of some data source, rather than a discrete suspending value.
-For example, rather than the respository directly delivering the results of an API call, it may cache it, and send multiple emissions to notify of the cache status (see
+For example, rather than the respository directly delivering the results of an API call, it may cache it, and send multiple emissions to notify of the cache status (see [Ballast Repository][9] module).
-{{ 'Ballast Repository' | anchor }} module).
 Or you connect to the phone's GPS and receive an endless stream of GPS coordinates you need to display on a map.
 We need a new strategy to handle this kind of use-case: a "side-job".

 Until this point, we've been working with the notion that the InputHandler will suspend until the async work completes,